portlandcodeschool/jse-fall14-1/stacyFabian/README_stacFabs.md

 **n)** `"1"+x == 1+x`

 Predicted Answer: true , only if x has been set to a string.
 If x is a number the second half will use true addition but the first half will just be 1 and x concatenated.
 Since addition adds only if both are numbers and a string containing a number won't change to a number unless subtraction is involved, it will default to concatenation
-Actual Answer: [confirm if in an addition operation the number string will or won't automatically change to a number.]
+Actual Answer: true if set to a string and not a number

 **o)** `"0"+1 == 1`

 Predicted Answer: false , the "0" won't change to a numerical 0 in addition, only in subtraction.
 Basically the same reason as above.
-Actual Answer: [confirm this]
+Actual Answer: true (_I'm not sure why this is_)

 **p)** `(typeof (x+1))===(typeof x)`